iconifyit/iconjar-extractor/README.md

 I am happy to provide limited support at no charge.
 I am also available for hire for custom scripts and more complex support issues.

-## Credits

-IconJarExtractor would not be possible without the fantastic JSON AppleScript utility by [MouseDown.net](http://www.mousedown.net/mouseware/JSONHelper.html), who has graciously donated a free copy of the tool to this project.
-Please visit their page and donate.

-## Donations

-Donations help open source developers continue to create free resources.
-You can donate to this project at https://paypal.me/iconify.
-25% of all donations to this script will be contributed to MouseDown.net

 ## Change Log
 2018-04-25 : Fixed a bug related to file names with spaces or commas (IconJar or icon file names) causing the script to break